-If the growth model is normative, how do we know if a student's growth is enough to put that student on track to reach or exceed proficiency?
+How do we know if a student's growth is enough to put that student on track to reach or exceed proficiency?

 In addition to describing observed growth, the GSGM will also provide information on possible future growth in the form of growth projections and growth targets.
 SGPs analyze historical student assessment data to model how students performed on earlier assessments, how they performed on later assessments, and what level of growth they demonstrated in between.
 This information is used to create growth projections and growth targets for each student.
 The growth targets tells us, based on where students are now, how much they need to grow to Meet or Exceed expectations on the next assessment.
 The growth projections tell us, for all levels of growth, where a student may score on next year's assessment.
-Currently, growth projections and targets will be provided for the CRCTs.
-Analyses are underway to develop growth projections and targets for the 8th grade CRCT and the EOCTs.
+Growth projections and targets will not be provided during the first year(s) of Georgia Milestones implementation.
+Several years of implementation will be required to provide projections and targets.